Manufacturing of Paint

-In the finishing step the binder and rheology additives are added and the volume is brought up to the final volume by addition of solvent (organic solvent or water).
+In the finishing step, the binder and rheology additives are added, and the volume is brought up to the final volume by the addition of solvent (organic solvent or water).
 This step determines the paint rheology.

 Depending on the type of paint, the viscosity profile must be carefully controlled, and the paint must also have a specified yield stress.

-To secure that the rheology is within specification, a sample is taken from the finishing tank and taken to the QC lab, where it is placed in a water bath until the temperature is right for analysis.
-Then rheology is analyzed, for instance on a Brookfield instrument, a stormer visometer giving Krebs Units. sometimes Sag Index or high shear viscosity is also analyzed.
+To secure that the rheology is within specification, a sample is taken from the finishing tank and taken to the QC lab.
+There, it is placed in a water bath until the temperature is right for analysis.
+Then rheology is analyzed, for instance, on a Brookfield instrument, a stormer viscometer giving Krebs Units.
+Sometimes Sag Index or high shear viscosity is also analyzed.

-In some processes, it is quite complicated to increase the viscosity, in case the analysis shows that the paint is too thin – it is simpler to add in extra solvent to lower the viscosity.
+In some processes, it isn’t straightforward to increase viscosity.
+In case the analysis shows that the paint is too thin – it is simpler to add in extra solvent to lower the viscosity.

-The paint is often, deliberately, prepared at too high viscosity, then after the first round of analysis the precise level of solvent needed to dilute to hit the target is determined, and is mixed into the batch.
+The paint is often, deliberately, prepared at too high viscosity.
+After the first round of analysis, the precise solvent level needed to dilute to hit the target is determined and mixed into the batch.

 RheoStream® can be installed on a recirculation loop on the finishing tank and can measure the viscosity profile and yield stress as the mixing is nearing completion.
-It may then immediately be determined if more solvent is needed and the mixing can be finished on target first time.
+It may then immediately be determined if more solvent is needed, and the mixing can be finished on target the first time.

-Continuous manufacturing of paint is not common today, one key reason being that the sensor analytics required to monitor the quality, and continuously adjusting quality within the specification limits, is not available.
+Continuous manufacturing of paint is not common today.
+One key reason is that the sensor analytics required to monitor the quality and continuously adjust quality within the specification limits is not available.
 Most key parameters, such as color and particle size, can be determined with existing in-process equipment, but outstanding areas include rheology.

-Fluidan is working to enable the use of RheoStream in the continuous manufacture of paints, aqueous as well as solvent based.
+Fluidan is working to enable the use of RheoStream in the continuous manufacture of paints, aqueous and solvent-based.